openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ## Design Details

-### Control Plane MachinSet operator configuration
+### Control Plane MachineSet Scaling operator configuration

 As automatic scaling will require adjustments to certain aspects of its logic, the implementation should implement a way for administrators of an OpenShift cluster to configure the specifics of how and when scaling will occur.

-This configuration will be performed using a new custom resource `ControlPlaneMachineSetAutoscaling`.
+This configuration will be performed using a new custom resource `ControlPlaneMachineSetAutoscaler`.
+This resource should be a singleton, as it should not be possible to run multiple instances of this operator at the same time to prevent race conditions during resizing.

 The **required** configurations will include the following properties:
 - `machineConfiguration`: this YAML object copies the [